POSITION: Law Clerk-Supporting Families Workgroup (Temporary Part-time Position)

 - Position open to law students/grads, paralegals, paralegal students and undergraduates;

 - Spanish or Khmer language skills highly preferred, but not required.
 Capacity in any other second language may be a plus in assisting persons from other language groups;

 - Experience or interest in working with immigrants; and

-- Prior experience completing Immigration and Naturalization forms a plus.
+- Prior experience completing U.S. Citizenship and Immigration Services forms a plus.

 EXAMPLES OF DUTIES:

 - Gather information needed to complete U.S. Citizenship and Immigration Services forms;

 - Provide support to Naturalization Project by scanning/uploading documents into client files;

 - Contact clients to confirm upcoming appointments for biometrics, interviews and oath ceremonies;